cloudfoundry/bosh-bootloader/README.md

 # bosh-bootloader
 ---

-This is a command line utility for standing up a CloudFoundry or Concourse installation on an IAAS.
-This CLI supports bootstrapping a CloudFoundry or Concourse installation on AWS and GCP.
-Azure support is in progress.
+bbl (pronounced: "bubble") is a command line utility for standing up a CloudFoundry or Concourse installation on an IAAS.
+This CLI supports bootstrapping a CloudFoundry or Concourse installation on AWS, GCP and Azure.
+Openstack and vSphere support are planned.

 * [CI](https://wings.concourse.ci/teams/cf-infrastructure/pipelines/bosh-bootloader)
 * [Tracker](https://www.pivotaltracker.com/n/projects/1488988)